A Wizard of Earthsea: Plot summary

 — From the Creation of Éa, with which A Wizard of Earthsea begins.

 The novel follows a young boy called Duny, nicknamed "Sparrowhawk", born on the island of Gont.
 Discovering that the boy has great innate power, his aunt, a witch, teaches him the little magic she knows.
 When his village is attacked by Kargish raiders, Duny summons a fog to conceal the village and its inhabitants, enabling the residents to drive off the Kargs.
-Hearing of this, the powerful mage Ogion takes him as an apprentice, and later gives him his "true name"—Ged.
+Hearing of this, the powerful mage Ogion takes him as an apprentice, later revealing Duny's "true name"—Ged.
 Ogion tries to teach Ged about the "equilibrium", the concept that magic can upset the natural order of the world if used improperly.
 In an attempt to impress a girl, however, Ged searches Ogion's spell books and inadvertently summons a strange shadow, which has to be banished by Ogion.
 Sensing Ged's eagerness to act and impatience with his slow teaching methods, Ogion asks if he would rather go to the renowned school for wizards on the island of Roke.
 Ged loves Ogion, but decides to go to the school.

 At the school, Ged meets Jasper, and is immediately on bad terms with him.
 He is befriended by an older student named Vetch, but generally remains aloof from anyone else.
 Ged's skills inspire admiration from teachers and students alike.
-He finds a small creature—an otak, named Hoeg, and keeps it as a pet.
 During a festival, Jasper acts condescendingly towards Ged, provoking the latter's proud nature.
 Ged challenges him to a duel of magic, and casts a powerful spell intended to raise the spirit of a legendary dead woman.
 The spell goes awry and instead releases a shadow creature, which attacks him and scars his face.
 The Archmage Nemmerle drives the shadow away, but at the cost of his life.